Cat breed

 Cat breeds

-Getting a cat is an exciting time, but it’s also a big responsibility.
-Different types of cat breeds suit different types of homes, so it’s best to do your research and choose the breed that’s right for your lifestyle.
+Adopting a cat into the family is exciting, but it’s also a big responsibility.
+Different cat breeds suit different homes, so it’s best to do your research and choose a cat breed that’s right for your lifestyle.

-We’ve teamed up with Petplan's expert behaviourist, Nicky Trevorrow, and Petplan vet expert, Brian Faulkner, to round up the essential information about some of the most popular cat breeds.
+To help you on your journey, we’ve teamed up with vet Brian Faulkner to bring you essential information about some of the most popular cat breeds.
 From personality and temperament to grooming and nutrition, here’s everything you need to know.

 From laid-back cuddlers to playful and independent types of cats, browse our breed profiles for expert advice on temperament, nutrition, health conditions and more.